aelhirach/insurance-adviser/README.md

-## Folders
+## Important Folders

 - `app/models` - Contains the database models for the application where we can define methods, validations, queries, and relations to other models.
+- `app/views` - Contains the entry point (HomePage Template) which refers to the javascript folder with a pack_tag.
+It contains also the template of the mailers.
+- `app/interactors` - Contains the application's business logic.
+Each interactor represents one thing that application does.
-- `app/views` - Contains templates for generating the JSON output for the API
+- `app/serializers` - Contains templates for generating the JSON output for the API
-- `app/controllers` - Contains the controllers where requests are routed to their actions, where we find and manipulate our models and return them for the views to render.
+- `app/controllers` - Contains the controllers where requests are routed to their actions, where we find and manipulate our models and return JSON response.
 - `config` - Contains configuration files for our Rails application and for our database, along with an `initializers` folder for scripts that get run on boot.
 - `db` - Contains the migrations needed to create our database schema.